 Such disclosure may include disclosure to contractors and services providers located outside of Australia, including in the United States of America, Japan, China, Hong Kong, the United Kingdom and Canada.
 The privacy laws of these countries may not provide the same level of protection as the Australian Privacy Laws.

 We take all reasonable steps to ensure that overseas recipients of personal information handle the information in accordance with the Privacy Act and the Australian Privacy Principles contained therein.
 Further to this, we generally require contractors and service providers to sign our Supplier Privacy Agreements prior to commencing any work to ensure that they comply with our security guidelines and the Australian Privacy Laws.

-We may also disclose the personal information of patients to their family members or guardian, for the purpose of discussing stories about their experience with the Sydney Children's Hospital which the patients have agreed to share via our publications or for other fundraising activities.
+We may also disclose the personal information of patients to their family members or guardian, for the purpose of discussing stories about their experience with the Sydney Children's Hospitals Network which the patients have agreed to share via our publications or for other fundraising activities.
 We may, with your permission, also send the patient stories to third parties to help promote their fundraising efforts for the Foundation and refer to patient stories in our publications, including on our website.
 Any personal information disclosed via our website may include disclosure to recipients who access our website in countries outside Australia.

 Who may act on a patient’s behalf?

 - a guardian, parent, carer or other person responsible for the care of the patient;

 - someone with a general power of attorney or a power of attorney which includes health-related power;